Spires and top of crenelated wall of the Bodleian

 Annual Course fees

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you will choose a dissertation topic.
-Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
-You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.
+Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel costs within the UK, and other research expenditures.
+It is also possible that an optional field trip within the UK might be organised.
+You will need to meet the additional costs associated with the dissertation research and the optional trip (if you choose to take part), although you will be able to apply for small grants from your department to help you cover some of these expenses.

 Living costs